CounterpartyXCP/Documentation/Basics/FAQ-SmartContracts.md

 Yes, as unlike ETH, the supply of XCP is fixed.
 However, this should not endanger the network itself: for a given smart contract execution, the amount of XCP consumed will slowly decrease as the supply in existence shrinks.
 This will ensure that the amount of XCP never goes to zero.

+### How does Bitcoin’s 10 minute block time affect the EVM?

+After a contract is written, it is "published" to the blockchain, which embeds its data in the blockchain, ensuring that all Counterparty nodes have the same contract code to execute.
+Once published, a method/function on a contract may then be executed.

+Both the publishing operation, as well as any execution operations, are published as a Counterparty transaction (inside a Bitcoin transaction) and thus subject to the block time.
+However, once a contract executes, it will move from line of code to line of code as quickly as the host computer allows, and individual "steps" within a contract are not subject to block times.
+Nor is a contract executing another contract (via `CALL`) subject to the block times, and the called contract method (as well as any methods that it calls, and so on) execute immediately.

+Thus, the block time limit is overall rather minor, and only affects the initial publishing and the initial execution of a contract method.

+### Can payment channels be used with the EVM?

+Not currently.
+With the EVM, when a contract’s "state" (i.e. storage data) is modified via an execution operation, all nodes on the Counterparty network must perform the operation at the same time.
+This is because all contract state must be identical and shared across all nodes.

+Payment channels, on the other hand, are essentially a private negotiation between two parties, who, once they agree, will finalize their agreement on the blockchain.
+This is done via utilizing Bitcoin’s internal scripting language in a certain clever way (i.e. intentional non-broadcast double-spends).
+The EVM, on the other hand, relies on all nodes updating their state as a contract runs (i.e. no "private negotiations") and does not utilize Bitcoin script directly.
+Instead, all EVM operations are embedded inside Counterparty protocol data.

+So while, technically, the parties could "negotiate" an EVM publish or execute operation, it would not yet be broadcast, and thus, not have any impact on the EVM’s global contract state.

+This all being said, there are certain use cases where payment channels could possibly be used for EVM interactions: Two parties may be able to negotiate an execution statement for a contract that only they interact with, and has no interactions or "side effects" to or from other contracts.
+In this case, they would essentially "pre-run" the contract execution, independently verifying the resulting state changes, and trading modifications of the original execution statement via payment channel mechanics.
+Once they were both happy with the results, they would commit the finial execution statement to the blockchain, where it would be actually executed, by the network as a whole.

+The last bit is rather interesting and is a possible direction for future research and development.

 ### How is this different than Rootstock?

 * The Counterparty EVM will operate on Bitcoin mainnet, while Rootstock runs on a sidechain.